 Note that this speaker has no battery gauge that you can visually read to let you know exactly how much charge is left.
 But you can hear the battery percentage by pressing the BATT button on the back button panel.
 Still though, a quick-glance way you can tell if the battery is on the verge of going dead by looking at the CHARGE light.
 When the battery is not very low, this lamp is dark.
 But when the speaker has critically little charge left, the lamp blinks orange.
 The next picture shows the lamp location.
 It’s just above the USB input port.

-How to Check Battery on the Sony SRS XB32, Overall Battery Condition
+How to Check Sony SRS XB32 Battery, Overall Battery Condition

 When the speaker is new, and using a full power USB charger, the battery charge time is about four and a half (4.5) hours.
 And, the fully recharged battery should last for around sixteen (16) hours of play time before going dead again, when played at medium volume levels.